FuelLabs/fuel-specs/src/abi/argument-encoding.md

 ## Version 0

-Warning: This version is being deprecated!
+> :warning: This version is being deprecated for Version 1 (see below).

 When crafting transaction script data, you must encode the arguments you wish to pass to the script.